smspillaz/pubmed-retraction-analysis/README.md

 Once you're done with that `npm install` will install all the dependencies.

+## Deployment

+Deployment is to [heroku](http://heroku.com).
+Review apps are enabled on this repository and the `master` branch is always deployed automatically.

+Heroku configuration can be accessed in the credentials handed over in the private documentation.
+The following environment variables must be set in order for the backend to function:
+ - `DATABASE_USER`: The neo4j user name
+ - `DATABASE_PASS`: The neo4j password for that user name
+ - `DATABASE_URL`: Where the neo4j database is being hosted

+The default values for all of these environment variables will be handed over in the private documentation.

 ## Database

 The database uses neo4j.
 You can set this up locally by following